tmkim/mle-basic/README.txt

     TODO: when deleting an exam, update exam numbers to make sense
     > work on adding sidebar nav for question numbers
         * basics kinda functional
-            > displays table with correct amount of question numbers
+            - displays table with correct amount of question numbers
+            - clicking on a number will save current progress and jump to specified question number
-            - working on removing scrollbar ????
+            - Optional TODO: remove scrollbar
-                * trying to do mat-list instead of table, still in progress
+            > include icon(?) to show whether answered or not, flagged
         * hides sidenav if screen is too small (TODO: include way to toggle)
     - Reposition start exam button to be directly under table
     - update angular and add angular/material

+    > working on detail workflow
+        - submit question only available if answer has been selected, and not yet submitted
+        - save userAnswer to currQ on submit
+        - show details on questions that have been submitted (on submit, on return to question)
+        - timer pauses when returning to a question that has been submitted
+            > had trouble with refresh/init, got it fixed by adding conditions to setTimer